●●● phase diagrams in the PAULING FILE

 isothermal section of the phase diagram of a ternary system

-liquidus projection of the phase diagram of a quaternary system
+liquidus projection of the phase diagram of a ternary system

 ●● distribution according to literature source